 Churchill decided to move his team immediately to the relative safety of St Jorioz, a village in the Haute‐Savoie close to the Swiss and Italian borders.
 Churchill and Odette were taken in by the couple running the Hotel de la Poste, Jean and Simone Cottet, while Rabinovitch took his wireless set to Faverges, a village about ten miles away.
 Having established themselves in the Alps, Churchill was finally able to fly back to London in March, while Odette and Arnaud were left to hold the fort.

 Odette was relieved to be away from the Riviera, but she now faced a new and much more insidious threat, this time from a member of German military intelligence.
 Within hours of Churchill's departure Sergeant Hugo Bleicher, the Abwehr's star spycatcher in France, had captured an agent of Frager's named André Marsac in Paris.
-Skilfully gaining Marsac's cooperation, Bleicher started to infiltrate Churchill's network: posing as an anti‐Nazi with the alias "Colonel Henri", he was given a guided tour of St Jorioz, including a visit to the Hotel de la Poste for lunch where he was able to glimpse Odette for the first time.
+Skilfully gaining Marsac's cooperation, Bleicher started to infiltrate Churchill's network: posing as "Colonel Henri", a disaffected Wehrmacht officer wanting to help the Allies, he was given a guided tour of St Jorioz, including a visit to the Hotel de la Poste for lunch where he was able to glimpse Odette for the first time.
 She did not believe Bleicher's story about wanting to defect to the British, but Odette and Arnaud chose to await the return of Churchill before taking any action.